WaiveCar/Waivecar/src/views/site/faq.md

 ## Signing up
 ### What do I need to sign up?
-All you need to sign up with WaiveCar is a smart phone, credit/debit card, and a valid drivers license.
+All you need to sign up with WaiveCar is a smart phone, credit/debit card, a valid driver's license, and a good driving record.
 Simply download the app from your app store!

+#### What's a good driving record?

+To us, a good driving record means one without any:

+ * DUIs
+ * Dangerous speeding (20+ mph over, school zones, etc)
+ * Driving with a suspended license
+ * Any similar negligent or reckless acts

 ### Does it cost any money to sign up?
 Nope!
 We promise there REALLY are no catches.
 We're that magical.